Skip to main content

 Status and visibility

-• "Active service" controls whether the service can be used in the calendar.
+• "Active service" defines whether the service can be used.

 2. Click "Edit service".